Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Basic Facts

 \subsection{Edge}

-Two pentagons have the same {\em edge combination} if the five edge lengths are equal.
-For example, the first two pentagons in Figure \ref{edges1} have the same edge combination $a^2b^2c$.
-If we further have the same edge length {\em arrangement} in the two pentagons, then the two pentagons are {\em edge congruent}.
-For example, the first two pentagons in Figure \ref{edges1} have the respective edge length arrangements $a,b,a,b,c$ and $a,a,b,b,c$, and are therefore not edge congruent.

-\begin{lemma} In an edge-to-edge tiling of the sphere by edge congruent pentagons, the edge lengths of the pentagon is arranged in one of the six ways in Figure \ref{edges1}, with distinct edge lengths $a,b,c$.
-Moreover, the first of Figure \ref{edges1} cannot be a $3^5$-tile, and, in case the pentagon is a $3^44$- or $3^45$-tile, the fifth vertex of degree $4$ or $5$ is opposite to the $c$-edge. \end{lemma}
+\begin{lemma} In an edge-to-edge tiling of the sphere by congruent pentagons, the edge lengths of the pentagon are arranged in one of the five ways in Figure \ref{edges1}, with distinct edge lengths $a,b,c$. \end{lemma}

+The lemma is an extension of \cite[Proposition 7]{gsy}.
+We always use the normal line, the thick line and the dashed line to indicate distinct edge lengths $a,b,c$.

+The proof of lemma does not use any angle information.
+Therefore the lemma also applies to tilings by {\em edge congruent} pentagons.